woodpecker-ci/woodpecker/docs/docs/30-administration/20-vcs/20-github.md

 : Optional.
 Use a single machine account password to clone all repositories.

 WOODPECKER_GITHUB_PRIVATE_MODE=false
-: Set to true if Github is running in private mode.
+: Set to true if GitHub is running in private mode.

 WOODPECKER_GITHUB_MERGE_REF=true
 : Set to true to use the `refs/pulls/%d/merge` vs `refs/pulls/%d/head`